GBond/f5-ts-with-prometheus-udf/docs/class1/class1.rst

 **Goals:**

 -  Become familair with VS Code
--  Connect the F5 VS Code Extension wit the BIG-IP instance
+-  Connect the F5 VS Code Extension to the BIG-IP instance

 **Steps:**